A standing army for FSHD

 Even if you have been a member of the Society for many years...

 ...or personally know our staff, the fact that you are a patient may not be recorded in our database.
-To be safe, just go ahead and fill out the form.
+We have also added additional questions that help us target research opportunities to qualified patients.

 You may also join other registries related to FSHD